 What’s the Difference Between Chai and Dirty Chai?

 Chai is most commonly known to be a blend of warm spices steeped with black tea.
 The spices that make up a chai blend typically include some or all of the following:

 These days, it’s become so popular that you can find a chai tea latte in just about every coffee shop.
-This refers to a base of steamed milk mixed with simple syrup and spices (not to be confused with chai tea, which is just a tea bag steeped in hot water).
+To make, a base of steamed milk is mixed with simple syrup and spices (not to be confused with chai tea, which is just a tea bag steeped in hot water).

-For some reason I got the idea of experimenting with my own homemade chai several weeks back.
+I got the idea of experimenting with my own homemade chai spice blend several weeks back.
 I researched a bunch of different recipes (like here and here) and came up with my own blend based on personal preference; mainly that it’s heavy on the ginger and low on the sweet.

 Using Instant Espresso Powder in Baking

 I’ve seen a few other bloggers post recipes using this Delallo Foods Instant Espresso Powder (affiliate link) and had been wanting to order some for myself because it’s hard to find in stores.
 From there, my dirty chai spice blend was born.

 The cool thing about this powder is that it’s perfect for baking and incorporating into your favorite recipes for a strong, roast-y coffee flavor, no espresso machine required.
 You don’t even have to add water to it before using.
 Some of the recipes I saw this used in are totally drool-worthy like these 6 Ingredient Espresso Brownies and this Banana Bread with Espresso Glaze.

 I rarely make sweets and with holiday parties on repeat this month, I wanted to think of something interesting to make that doesn’t require a separate grocery stop and a lot of hands-on time.
 For this reason, spiced nuts came to mind!